loganasherjones/yapconf/docs/usage.rst

 .. note:: When using an ``env_name`` with ``env_prefix`` the ``env_prefix`` will still be applied
     to the name you provided.
 If you want to avoid this behavior, set the ``apply_env_prefix`` to ``False``.

+As of version 0.1.2, you can specify additional environment names via: ``alt_env_names``.
+The ``apply_env_prefix`` flag will also apply to each of these.
+If your environment names collide with other names, then an error will get raised when the specification is created.

 CLI Support
 -----------
 Yapconf has some great support for adding your configuration items as command-line arguments by utilizing